kodecocodes/english-style-guide/README.md

 Subheadings that introduce a concept like, "The MVVM Pattern" don't need to be in gerund form.

-We use **sentence case** for subheadings in books, whereas articles use Title Case.
-That means that only the first letter and proper nouns are capitalized in book subheadings.
+<strike>We use **sentence case** for subheadings in books, whereas articles use Title Case.
+That means that only the first letter and proper nouns are capitalized in book subheadings.</strike>

-* **Books**: Where to go from here?
+We are transitioning from sentence case to title case for subheadings in books.
+For any **new books** or **updates** kicking off after **October 1, 2021**, please use Title Case.
+That means that any words with four or more characters, plus any "important" words like nouns and verbs, should be capitalized.
+Any books that are already being written or updated should continue to use sentence case until their next update.

-* **Articles**: Where to Go From Here?
+* **Books Kicking Off After Oct.
+1, 2021**: Where to Go From Here?
+* **Books That Kicked Off Before Oct.
+1, 2021**: Where to go from here?